Matthew Dixon (diver): 2014: Commonwealth Games

 At the 2014 European Junior Championships he finished 15th in the 1 m Springboard, 8th in the 3 m Springboard and won Bronze on the platform.
 At the 2014 British National Cup he finished 8th in the 3 m springboard and 5th in the 10 m platform.
 At the 2014 British Diving Championship he won Gold in the 10 m platform.
 At the 2014 Commonwealth Games Matthew finished 9th in the 10 m platform.

 2017

-In 2017, Dixon partnered with Noah Williams in the men's synchronized 10 metre platform in the FINA Grand Prix event in held in Gatineau, Canada, and won a gold medal.
+In 2017, Dixon partnered with Noah Williams in the men's synchronized 10 metre platform in the FINA Grand Prix event held in Gatineau, Canada, and won a gold medal.
 At the European Juniors in Bergen, Norway, the duo also won a silver in the 10 metre platform synchro.
 Dixon also won a gold in the group A platform, beating his diving partner Williams.

 At the 2017 European Diving Championships, Williams and Dixon won their first senior international title, gaining a bronze in the 10 metre platform synchro.